florentLutz/FAST-OAD-CS23-HE/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 - Operating System: <e.g. macOS 11.4, Windows 10, Ubuntu 20.04.2>
 - Python environment: <e.g. Anaconda Python 3.8.5>
-- Packages: <versions of FAST-OAD, and other pertinent Python packages like OpenMDAO.
+- Packages: <Versions of FAST-OAD and FAST-OAD-CS23-HE, and other pertinent Python packages like OpenMDAO.
 You can just paste the output of `pip list --format=freeze` here.>

 **Additional context**
 Add any other context about the problem here.